justineuro/animatedGIFs/README.md

 ```bash
 gifsicle --colors 256 -d 300 *.gif > t3C-all.gif
 ```
-under the `images-gif` subdirectory above.
+under (the copy in your computer) of the `images-gif` subdirectory given above.
 ![tic-tac-toe: The Game!](./t3C-all.gif)

 ## License